-Charles Laughton is an absolute beast as Captain William Bligh, a cruel sadist with no reverence for the convicts and low lives in his crew.
-With his arrogant stance, a face like a dead fish and his bushy eyebrows, it’s hard to stress just how much I love this performance.
-Shivers go down my back at any of his many outbursts (“Chriiiiiistian!”).
+Charles Laughton is an absolute beast as Captain William Bligh, a cruel sadist, and a tyrant with no reverence for the convicts and low lives in his crew.
+With his arrogant stance, a face like a dead fish and his bushy eyebrows, it’s hard to stress just how much I love this performance; shivers go down my back at any of his many outbursts (“Miiiister Chriiiiiistian!”).
 For me, this is the ultimate love to hate character that when he finally gets his comeuppance after subjecting his crew to overworking, lashings and other mistreatments (which even go as far as leading to the death of some shipmen), it’s one of the most satisfying movie moments ever.
-Just like the crew, you grow to hate this character with a passion.
+Just like the crew, you grow to hate the Napoleon-complexed bully with a passion.
 On a personal level, I can see many of my old school teachers in Bligh.
 Ok, they weren’t that sadist but his harsh nature gives me déjà vu of my school days.
-There’s just something about angry ship captains which make for such memorable characters (Captain Ahab, Captain Queeg, James Cagney in Mister Roberts, Edward G. Robinson in The Sea Wolf).
+There’s just something about angry, tyrannical ship captains which make for such memorable storytelling trope (Captain Ahab, Captain Queeg, James Cagney in Mister Roberts, Edward G. Robinson in The Sea Wolf).

-Of course, there is also The King himself: Clark Gable as Fletcher Christian – A figure you would be glad to have as a captain, stern but fair and a man you would happily salute and shout “yes sir!” at.
-He’s the humanitarian saving grace for a crew ravaged at the hand of Captain Bligh.
+Second billed after Laughton is The King of Hollywood himself: Clark Gable as Fletcher Christian – A figure you would be glad to have as a captain, stern but fair and a man you would happily salute and shout “yes sir!”.
+He’s the humanitarian saving grace for a crew ravaged at the hands of Captain Bligh.
 Like Laughton, the hairs on my back rise at any of his outbursts throughout the film (“I call ship’s company to bare witness, you killed him!”).
-Supposedly the two intensely disliked each other possibly due in part to Gable winning the Oscar for Best Actor the year before for It Happened One Night over Laughton’s performance in The Barretts of Wimpole Street.
+Supposedly the two actors intensely disliked each other possibly due in part to Gable winning the Oscar for Best Actor the year before for It Happened One Night over Laughton’s performance in The Barretts of Wimpole Street.
 This makes the seething hatred between the two characters feels more real making Mutiny on the Bounty a movie of two powerhouse performances fighting for dominance of the screen.
-This was Gable’s first role in a period film and he fits well into the period even with his apparel of knee breeches probably being the most effete thing he’s ever worn on screen and his lack of an English accent (but ultimately this never gets in the way).
+This was Gable’s first role in a historical film and he fits well into the period even with his apparel of knee breeches probably being the most effete thing he’s ever worn on screen and his lack of an English accent (but ultimately this never gets in the way).
 It’s just a shame Gable would never again do an adventure role in the vein of Mutiny on the Bounty.

 The life-size recreation of The Bounty pushes the boundaries of set design at the time.
 From a visual standpoint, the movie excels in the realism department especially considering the lack of back-projection shooting.
-Likewise, the rousing musical score unleashes the imagination of your inner schoolboy.
-Oh, and did I mention James Cagney is in this film; yep he’s in there for a brief second.
-Just when I thought this movie couldn’t get any better).
+Likewise, the rousing musical score by Herbert Stothart unleashes the imagination of your inner schoolboy.
+Oh, and did I mention James Cagney is in this film; yep he’s in there for a brief second (just when I thought this movie couldn’t get any better).
 I find the tale of The Bounty is a story of great fascination and one which really sparks the imagination and the yearning for adventure.
 Mutiny on the Bounty is the seafaring movie all seafaring movies are measured against.